Banjarsari massacre: Background

-It was reported that prior to the massacre Wirjo had fasted for a month and that he had also dug up his mother's corpse in the graveyard to gnaw on her bones and 2 days before the massacre began, Wirjo kept on polishing his own sickle for unknown reason. though other reports indicated no such thing had happened, instead relating that she was still alive at that time.
+It was reported that prior to the massacre, Wirjo had fasted for a month and had dug up his mother's corpse from the graveyard to gnaw on her bones, though other reports indicated no such thing had happened, instead relating that she was still alive at that time.
+Two days before the massacre began, Wirjo was seen polishing his own sickle for an unknown reason.